rschristian/preact-github-calendar/README.md

 <GitHubCalendar username="ryanchristian4427" />
 ```

+`username` is a required prop that is a string of the profile you want to retrieve the calendar for.

 ### Options

 This library offers a few options now, with more to come in the future.
+All are entirely optional, no need to provide the `options` prop if you have no wish to customize anything.
+The defaults match what GitHub displays.

 ```
 {